 Since coders directly bring in revenue, integrity is an absolute requirement to ensure they abide by strict ethical standards.
 They work with an organization’s confidential medical records daily and can easily misuse them.
-Hence, recruiters must look at the moral character as a job requirement to avoid any data leaking scenarios in the future.
+Hence, recruiters must look at moral character as a job requirement to avoid any data leaking scenarios in the future.

 Assessing integrity in a single interview is difficult for recruiters.
 So, insist on getting references to help understand the candidate’s abilities to refrain from misusing the data.
 Medical coders should treat patient data anonymously, avoid conflicts of interest, and adhere to strict coding standards to avoid legal action.

-Medical coders do more than just issuing bills.
+Medical coders do more than just issue bills.
 They should be able to combine their communication skills with their problem-solving abilities to tackle insurers and patients.
 Their main job should be to try their best to extract payments swiftly.
 A single-minded focus on solving the payment issue and succeeding in this pursuit defines the role.

 Time Management Skills

 Most medical coding jobs are relatively independent in nature.
-Though supervisors check on them from time to time, they don’t interfere much if the work is adequate and on-track.
+Though supervisors check on them from time to time, they don’t interfere much if the work is adequate and on track.

 Since their work is volume-based, they have complete freedom over their tasks with minimal micromanagement.
 So, having the discipline and intention to manage time effectively is extremely valuable to medical coders.